Nootropics Frequently Asked Questions

-Commonly used doses of Alpha GPC is between 300 and 1200 mg daily.
+Commonly used doses of Alpha GPC are between 300 and 1200 mg daily.

-Gamma-Aminobutyric Acid (GABA) is unlike most other Nootropics, and classically speaking shouldn’t be considered one.
+Gamma-Aminobutyric Acid (GABA) is unlike most other Nootropics.
 Rather than enhance neurotransmitter action, it is usually taken for its sedative and calming effects.

 GABA is the most abundant inhibitory neurotransmitter in the brain.
 It helps induce relaxation and sleep, in addition to its relaxation effects, GABA stimulates the anterior pituitary, leading to higher levels of growth hormone.
 Increased levels of growth hormone can have positive effects on anti-aging, on lowering body fat levels and increasing lean muscle levels.